Manatgitdive/Interest-Calculator/README.md

-Interest Calculator where you can easly calculate your Interest <br>
+*Interest Calculator where you can easly calculate your Interest <br> </br>
-we have use three language HTML CSS JAVASCRIPT
+*we have use three language html css javascript